Joshua Kutryk

 Joshua Kutryk (born March 21, 1982) is a Canadian astronaut, test pilot, fighter pilot and engineer.
-He was selected by the Canadian Space Agency (CSA) as one of the two members of the 2017 CSA Group alongside Jenni Sidey.
+He was selected by the Canadian Space Agency (CSA) as one of the two members of the 2017 CSA Astronaut Group, along with Jenni Gibbons.
+They both graduated from NASA's astronaut training program in 2020 and were assigned flights in 2023.
+Kurtryk was originally set to fly on the first operational commercial flight of the Boeing CST-100 Starliner.
+Because of continued issues and delays with that spacecraft, NASA arranged for him to be a member of the SpaceX Crew-13 mission slated to visit the International Space Station in October 2026.

 Early life and education

 Joshua Kutryk was born on March 21, 1982, in Fort Saskatchewan, Alberta.
 His family moved frequently, living in Fort Saskatchewan, Elk Point and Whitehorse before his father retired from a career in the Royal Canadian Mounted Police, at which time the family moved to a cattle farm near Beauvallon, Alberta.
 He attended St. John XXIII Catholic School.
 His family emigrated to Canada from Ukraine in 1910.

 He graduated from the Royal Military College of Canada in 2004 with a bachelor's degree in mechanical engineering.
 He subsequently completed a master's degree in space studies at Embry-Riddle Aeronautical University in 2009, a master's degree in flight test engineering at the Air University in 2012, and a master's degree in defence studies at the Royal Military College of Canada in 2014.

-Joshua Kutryk is a distinguished graduate of the United States Air Force Test Pilot School in Edwards, California.
-He is also a graduate of the Canadian Forces College Joint Command and Staff Program.
+As a test-pilot trainee, Kutryk became a distinguished graduate of the United States Air Force Test Pilot School at Edwards Air Force Base, California.
+In 2012, he received the Liethen-Title Award for the top test pilot graduate from that school.
+This award was also conferred to his fellow astronaut Chris Hadfield in 1988.

-Career
+RCAF Career

+Kutryk served in the Royal Canadian Air Force (RCAF) as a CF-18 pilot based in Bagotville, Quebec from 2007 to 2011.
+During that time, the RCAF deployed him on combat missions to both Libya and Afghanistan.

-Prior to joining the Canadian Space Agency (CSA), Kutryk was an experimental test pilot and a fighter pilot in the Royal Canadian Air Force (RCAF) in Cold Lake, Alberta, where he led the unit responsible for flight-testing of fighter aircraft in Canada.
-He earned the rank of lieutenant-colonel.
+Prior to joining the Canadian Space Agency (CSA), Kutryk was an experimental test pilot for the (RCAF) in Cold Lake, Alberta.
+At the Aerospace Engineering Test Establishment, based in Cold Lake, he led the unit responsible for flight-testing of fighter aircraft in Canada.
 Kutryk was most notably responsible for the testing of new aircraft technologies on the CF-18 fighter jet.
-Kutryk served in combat deployments to both Libya and Afghanistan during his time in the RCAF.
-He has accumulated over 4200 hours of flying experience across more than 40 types of aircraft.
+He has accumulated over 4000 hours of flying experience across more than 40 types of aircraft.
+He holds the RCAF rank of lieutenant colonel.

-In 2012, he received the Liethen-Title Award for the top test pilot graduate from the U.S. Air Force Test Pilot School.
-This award was also conferred to his fellow astronaut Chris Hadfield in 1988.